Abstract Submission Deadline: May 14, 2021

 - Please complete your submission carefully.
 All abstracts must be in final form.
 No typos or other errors can be corrected after the deadline.

 - Abstracts will not be considered unless all required fields are completed.
 Authors may edit abstracts online as long as they meet the submission deadline.

 - Registrants may submit one science abstract for a talk or lightning talk, as well as one education/teaching lightning talk.

-- Presenters will be allowed to include one figure (image file) along with the abstract, which will be posted with their abstract in the program.
+- Presenters will be allowed to include one figure (image file) along with their presentation, which will be posted in the final program.

 - Abstract notifications will be available in July and sent via email to the submitting author.

 - Remember talks are accepted on a first-come, first-served basis.

 - Those selected for a 6-minute talk will be asked to participate in a scheduled live Q&A/discussion session during the program dates.

 Please contact us at firstname.lastname@example.org with any questions concerning the abstract submission process.